alexmohr/OpenOBD/README.md

 The current version supports a very basic implementation for ELM interfaces using WIFI.
 Interfaces using USB, serial adpaters or bluetooth won't be supported due to the lack of hardware on my side.
 A pull request or a sponsered interface to add support for these would be welcome.
+This software offers to functionality to serve as an ELM server as well.
+When using this software as ELM server caution is advised because only a very small subset of functions is supported.

 ## Building and running
 As this is a work in progress, no pre built binaries are available at the moment.